graph-gophers/graphql-go/example/federation/compatibility/README.md

     }
     }
     ```
-6. In case you want to run the compatiblity tests yourself:
+6. In case you want to run the compatibility tests yourself:
    ```
    npx @apollo/federation-subgraph-compatibility@1.2.1 pm2 --endpoint http://localhost:4001
    ```